impronen/odin-curriculum/javascript/javascript_in_the_real_world/clean_code_continued.md

 Let's imagine that there will be a bug in step two, where the user data is added to a database.
 Will your first instinct to be to look at the function named `processUserData`?
 Probably not, it's not referring to saving the user to the database but as our function has so many responsibilities, it might be where the problem lies.

 So how would we align this function to respect the SRP?
-By dividing it to smaller functions, like this:
+By dividing it to smaller functions, something like this:

 ```javascript
 function validateUserData(user) {